eoli3n/kubernetes-the-less-hard-way/README.md

 ## Network and DNS

-All hosts needs an private IP on the same subnet.
+All hosts needs a private IP on the same subnet.
 Create DNS or ``hosts`` file entries for each VM.

 ## Firewall